SAP-samples/health-data-services-mission/mission-patient-list/README.md

 The data source URI can be absolute/relative.
 <br>
 In case of the sample app the data source URI is relative.
-This is then transformed into an absoulte URL by a node-js middleware know as [approuter](https://help.sap.com/docs/btp/sap-business-technology-platform/application-router).
+This is then transformed into an absoulte URL by a node-js middleware known as [approuter](https://help.sap.com/docs/btp/sap-business-technology-platform/application-router).
 <br>
 You can find more details on the working of approuter and the interaction to any business services endpoint [here](https://blogs.sap.com/2020/04/03/sap-application-router/).